cbteeple/pressure_controller_docs/docs/top-level/tutorial.md

 * **num_cycles** - Loop the main part of the trajectory this number of times. (_Set to -1 for endless loop_)
 * **speed_factor** - Speed-stretch a trajectory (_larger speed factor runs the trajectory faster_)

-This command also saves the incomming data from the pressure controller in a tab-separated list:
+This command also saves the incomming data from the pressure controller in a csv:
 ```
-_TIME: 20

-[time in ms] [line data type] [p1] [p2] ... [pn]
-10293848    0   0.00    0.00    0.00    0.00
-10293848    1   0.24    0.15    -0.05   0.19
-10293868    0   0.00    0.00    0.00    0.00
-10293868    1   0.21    0.17    -0.12   0.05
+[time in ms] [setpoints  p1 ...... pn]  [measured  p1 ....... pn]  [input pressure] [command echos]
+3848,         0.00, 0.00, 0.00, 0.00,    0.10, 0.05, 0.03, -0.07,   30.00,           , ,
+3858,         0.50, 0.50, 0.50, 0.50,    0.45, 0.51, 0.46, 0.39,    29.50,           , ,
+3868,         , , , ,                    , , , ,                    ,                time, 10
 ```

-- Command echos always have an underscore before them, so you can filter this out when you parse the data
-- **line data type** - 0 for setpoints, 1 for actual measurements.
-    - We have to send the data in separate messages to keep messages from getting too long.
-    - The "**time in ms**" will always match exactly for each point in time.
+_Spaces are shown in this example for clarity, but in real csv's there are no spaces._

-- For pressures **p1,...pn**, data will always be returned from all channels, even if they are turned off.
+- For pressures, data will always be returned from all channels, even if they are turned off in the configuration.

-### Parse raw data
-New!
-{: .label .label-green .fs-4 }

-Checkout the "[Plotting Data]({{ site.baseurl }}{% link docs/top-level/plot-data.md %} )" page for details

-The [ROS driver]({{ site.baseurl }}{% link docs/ros-driver/ros-driver.md %}) for this pressure control system already handles incomming data, so if you're already using ROS, you can try that.
+- If multiple controllers are configured together, one file per hardware device is created, with the suffix **"_00X"** appended to the output filename for each device.
+- Data for all devices is automatically synced.